 We do not control the dissemination of these cookies.
 However, if you wish to restrict or block them you can do so through the Manage your cookie preferences button at the top of this page or through your browser settings.
 The help function within your browser should tell you how.
 If you would like more information about the cookies used by these third-party websites, as well as information on how to restrict or block them, please see their individual privacy policies.

 We also work with marketing partners who place cookies on our site to deliver Gallery advertising and content relevant to you when you visit other websites.
 If you don’t want to be shown such targeted advertising messages from the National Gallery on those third party sites, some sites allow you to request not to see such messages

-If you wish to restrict or block the cookies which are set by our website, or indeed any other website, you can do this through your browser settings.
+If you wish to restrict or block the cookies which are set by our website please select the Manage your cookie preferences button at the top of this page.
+You can also do this through your browser settings.
 The help function within your browser should tell you how.

-Alternatively, you may wish to visit the sites listed at the beginning of this policy which provide information on how to do this on a variety of browsers.
+Alternatively, you may wish to visit www.allaboutcookies.org [external link] or www.knowcookies.com [external link] which provide information on how to do this on a variety of browsers.
 On these sites you will also find details about how to delete cookies from your computer as well as more general information about cookies.